markrebec/zuul/README.md

       # the rest of your model stuff would be here
     end

-Now what you'd like to do, is allow those same `User` objects to be assigned a `Level` and `Ability` for the game component.
-You plan on assigning abilities to a level, and then assigning levels to each user as they progress through the game.
-Then various activities in the game will be based on whether or not a user possesses certain abilities or is of a certain level.
+Now what you'd like to do, is allow those same `User` objects to be assigned a `Level` and `Skill` for the game component.
+You plan on assigning skills to a level, and then assigning levels to each user as they progress through the game.
+Then various activities in the game will be based on whether or not a user possesses certain skills or is of a certain level.
 You can create a new scoped authorization subject for `User` that uses those new classes:

     class User < ActiveRecord::Base
-      acts_as_authorization_subject # this uses the defaults, which point to the Role and Permission classes acts_as_authorization_subject :scope => :character, :role_class => :level, :permission_class => :ability
+      acts_as_authorization_subject # this uses the defaults, which point to the Role and Permission classes acts_as_authorization_subject :scope => :character, :role_class => :level, :permission_class => :skill

       # the rest of your model stuff would be here
     end

     class Level < ActiveRecord::Base
-      acts_as_authorization_role :permission_class => :ability  # the default subject model is User, so no need to specify it
+      acts_as_authorization_role :permission_class => :skill  # the default subject model is User, so no need to specify it
-      # you don't need to scope this to :character unless you want to
+      # you don't need to scope this to :character unless you want to, and since there is no other scope on this model, :character would still be aliased to :default
     end

-    class Ability < ActiveRecord::Base
+    class Skill < ActiveRecord::Base
       acts_as_authorization_permission :role_class => :level    # the default subject model is User, so no need to specify it
-      # you don't need to scope this to :character unless you want to
+      # you don't need to scope this to :character unless you want to, and since there is no other scope on this model, :character would still be aliased to :default
     end

 This would add an authorization scope of `:character` to `User` objects that can be used (with the `auth_scope` method) instead of the default: